How Do Down Payment Assistance Programs Work?

 Down payment programs have a large window of opportunity for all types of borrowers.
 Homebuyers who otherwise may never compete in the market are large beneficiaries to these programs.
 Borrowers approved for a mortgages recently will most likely qualify for a DPA.
 Credit approvals for down payment programs range from low 620’s to high 740’s.
 Your credit will help determine the type of program you qualify for, benefits for higher credit and more.
 If your credit is lower many institutions have ways you can raise your credit in a few months time, depending on the severity of your score.
 By raising your credit this will allow you to qualify for better programs, rates and benefits all around.

-Learn more here about Down Payment Grants fit to your needs here.
+Learn more about our Utah Down Payment Grants that fit to your needs here.